ZongyuanShen/ZongyuanShen.github.io/_projects/1_project.md

 - Z. Shen, J. Song, K. Mittal, and S. Gupta, “Autonomous 3-D mapping and safe-path planning for underwater terrain reconstruction using multi-level coverage trees,” in Proc.
 OCEANS'17 MTS/IEEE, Anchorage, AK, USA, Sep.
 2017, pp. 1–6.
 - Z. Shen, J. Song, K. Mittal, and S. Gupta, “An autonomous integrated system for 3-d underwater terrain map reconstruction,” in Proc.
 OCEANS'16 MTS/IEEE, Monterey, CA, USA, Sep.
 2016, pp. 1–6.

-## Deep-learning based Coverage Path Planning:
+## Deep-learning based Coverage Path Planning

 **Motivation:** CPP in known environments is an application of the traveling salesman problem (TSP), in that the optimal CPP trajectory is also an optimal TSP tour.
 Finding the optimal solution, however, is NP-Hard.
 While many heuristics exist, these methods are either: i) sub-optimal, or ii) not suitable for online computation.
 Many robot missions are dynamic in nature, requiring fast online coverage path replanning in response to changes in the environment, robot, or mission objectives.
 Thus, it is essential to develop a coverage path planner that can quickly find near-optimal tours under dynamic conditions.